-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 1 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

 This subrule is classified as a conduct provision under the National Gas (South Australia) Regulations.
 See clause 7 and Schedule 4 of the National Gas (South Australia) Regulations.